 This course will examine artistic production of major societies from 1500 to the present.
-(FG)

-Prerequisite: ENG 21 or ENG 22 with a grade of C or better or equivalent.
+(FG) Prerequisite: ENG 21 and ENG 22 with a grade of C or better or equivalent.
+Rec Preparation: ART 101.

 ART 180 Introduction to Eastern Art (3)